49th Harvard National Forensics Tournament

 Above all, have fun.

-Former speech/debate competitor at John F. Kennedy CR, IA
+Former speech/debate competitor at John F. Kennedy CR, (go cougars!)

-overall, If you make arguments that are offensive except speaks to be tanked or my ballot dropped.
+overall, If you make offensive arguments expect speaks to be tanked and an L.

 Please put me on the email chain 21jfuchs@gmail.com